-This summary of progress so far has proven useful in keeping everyone on board in previous community applications of the tool.
-Participants determine the need for action in light of the strength of the impacts and responses.
+Participants determine the need for action in light of the severity of the impacts compared to the strength of existing responses.
 Here particular local challenges may enter the considerations.
 A controversial large-scale development or land conflicts or other local concerns may warrant special attention.
 Participants use the same scale as above for their rankings, and facilitators record the rankings in the fourth column.